 Born in Oberammergau in 1961.
 His career began in 1981, when he created his own drama group in Oberammergau.
-In 1987 he was elected play director of the Oberammergau Passion Play, which he will direct for the fourth time in 2020.
+In 1987 he was elected play director of the Oberammergau Passion Play, which he will direct for the fourth time in 2022.
 Christian Stückl served as assistant at Münchner Kammerspiele in 1987, where the magazine “theater heute” elected him as best up-and-coming director of the year in 1991 for his first own directive work, the premiere of Werner Schwab’s “Volksvernichtung oder meine Leber ist sinnlos”.
 Stückl stayed at Münchner Kammerspiele until 1996 and then worked as a freelance director in Hannover, Frankfurt, Vienna and Bonn, among others.
 Since 2002, Christian Stückl has been the artistic director of the Münchner Volkstheater.
 In 2009, his staging of Hans Pfitzner’s “Palestrina” was first shown at the Bayerische Staatsoper in Munich and had a revival in 2012 at the Staatsoper in Hamburg.
 At the Salzburger Festspiele in 2012, he directed “Jedermann” by Hugo von Hofmannsthal for the eleventh and last time.
 In the season 2011/12 he directed Tankred Dorst’s “Merlin oder Das wüste Land” at Schauspielhaus Zürich and “Ariadne auf Naxos” by Richard Strauss at the Staatsoper in Hamburg.
 Christian Stückl has been directing a play at the Passion Play Theatre in Oberammergau every year since 2011: In 2011 Thomas Mann’s novel “Joseph und seine Brüder”, in 2012 Shakespeare’s “Antony and Cleopatra” and in 2013 “Moses”, a commissioned piece by Feridun Zaimoglu.
 In 2014, he directed “A Midsummer Night’s Dream” by Shakespeare in Oberammergau, in 2015 the opera “Nabucco” by Giuseppe Verdi, in 2016 “Emperor and Galilean” by Henrik Ibsen and in 2017 “The Flying Dutchman” by Richard Wagner.
 In 2018 he directed "William Tell" by Friedrich Schiller and 2019 "The Plague".
 In 2014 in Vienna at Burgtheater, “Bei Einbruch der Dunkelheit” by Peter Turini and in 2016, also at Burgtheater in Vienna, “Servant of Two Masters” by Goldoni.
 Stückl has received numerous awards for his work.
 In 2011, he was awarded the Upper Bavarian Culture Prize, the Bavarian Order of Merit, the Great Medal of Merit of the State of Salzburg and the Upper Bavarian Integration Prize.
 Further awards follow, such as the Theatre Award of the City of Munich in 2014, the Bavarian Constitutional Medal in silver in 2016, the Abraham Geiger Award for "Services to Judaism in its Diversity" in 2020, the Tolerance Award of the Evangelische Akademie Tutzing in 2021 and the Buber-Rosenzweig Medal and the Isaiah Award for Exemplary Interreligious Leadership in 2022.

 Abdullah Kenan Karaca was born in Garmisch-Partenkirchen in 1989.
 Following his A-levels, he became assistant director at the Münchner Volkstheater in 2009 and worked as assistant director at the Salzburger Festspiele for “Jedermann” directed by Christian Stückl.
 In 2011, he acted as assistant to Christian Stückl in the production “Joseph und seine Brüder” based on the novel by Thomas Mann at Passion Play Theatre in Oberammergau.
 He acted as assistant at, among others, Simon Solberg, Bettina Bruinier, Christine Eder.
 In 2012, he directed “Arabboy”, in 2013 “The Great Gatsby” and in 2014 “Woyzek”.
 He studied directing at the University for Music and Theatre in Hamburg.
 During the theatre summer in Oberammergau, he directed “Romeo and Juliet” by William Shakespeare in a circus tent next to the Passion Play Theatre and in 2017 “Die Geierwally” by Wilhelmine von Hillern.
-In 2020, he will become deputy play director of Oberammergau Passion Play along with Christian Stückl.
-He is the house director of Münchner Volkstheater until 2019 and works as a freelance director now.
+In 2022, he will become deputy play director of Oberammergau Passion Play along with Christian Stückl.
+He was the house director of Münchner Volkstheater until 2019 and works as a freelance director now.